 The proof of Main Theorem consists of several steps.
-The first step is to relate the continuity of a straightening map for an analytic family of polynomial-like mappings with two marked points (abbr.\ AFPL2MP) to the multipliers of repelling periodic orbits (Theorem~\ref{thm-conti-mult}).
+The first step is to relate the continuity of a straightening map for an \emph{analytic family of polynomial-like mappings with two marked points} (abbr.\ AFPL2MP) to the multipliers of repelling periodic orbits (Theorem~\ref{thm-conti-mult}).
 Here we consider a similar situation as the example of discontinuous straightening map by Douady and Hubbard.
 We start with a polynomial-like map having a parabolic periodic point whose basin contains both of the marked points.
-If the straightening map is continuous in a neighborhood of this map, and it has nice perturbations described in terms of a given repelling periodic point, parabolic implosion and Lavaurs map, then the modulus of the multiplier of the repelling periodic point does not change by straightening.
-Two marked points will be critical orbits in the application, so that the continuity of $\chi_{\lambda_0}$ implies the continuity of the straightening map of this AFPL2MP.
+If the straightening map is continuous in a neighborhood of this map, and it has nice perturbations described in terms of a given repelling periodic point, parabolic implosion and Lavaurs map, then the modulus of the multiplier of the repelling periodic point is preserved by straightening.
+Two marked points will be post-critical points in the application, so that the continuity of $\chi_{\lambda_0}$ implies the continuity of the straightening map of the corresponding AFPL2MP.

 Secondly, we study parabolic bifurcations to find nice perturbations so that we can apply the first step (Section~\ref{sec-para-bif}).

-Next, we find a nice parabolic map $f_1$ arbitrarily close to a given Misiurewicz polynomial $f_0$ so that we can apply the second step (Section~\ref{thm-mis-perturb}).
+Thirdly, we find a nice parabolic map $f_1$ arbitrarily close to a given Misiurewicz polynomial $f_0$ for which we have nice perturbations in the second step (Section~\ref{thm-mis-perturb}).

 By gluing these three steps together, if the straightening map $\chi$ is continuous in a neighborhood of $f_0$, we can get a hybrid conjugacy preserving multipliers between quadratic-like restrictions of some iterates of a renormalization of $f_1$ and its straightening $P_1=\chi(f_1)$.
 Thus they are analytically conjugate by Sullivan-Prado-Przytycki-Urbanski theorem (Theorem~\ref{thm-sppu}).